valentingol/deep-learning-installation/README.md

 The installations and corresponding versions proposed here are:

-* Python 3.10
+* Python 3.10 and 3.11
 * Virtualenv & VirtualenvWrapper
-* CUDA 11.2 and cuDNN 8.1 & 8.2
+* CUDA 11.8 and cuDNN 8.6
 * VSCode
 * miniconda (optional)

 NOTE: **you can easily install other versions replacing the versions mentioned in this tutorial.
-These versions were tested in 2022, they work well together and run the current last versions of deep learning framework**.
+These versions were tested in 2023, they work well together and run the current last versions of deep learning framework**.

 To choose good versions of CUDA and cuDNN from a Tensorflow version, you can check this page: <https://www.tensorflow.org/install/source?hl=en#gpu>.
-The last version is compatible with CUDA 11.2 and cuDNN 8.1 so we are going to install these versions.
+The last version is compatible with CUDA 11.8 and cuDNN 8.6 so we are going to install these versions.
 Note that most of CUDA versions are compatible with last Pytorch versions (and cuDNN is not necessary for Pytorch).
-Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.2 or newer, thus we install cuDNN 8.2 as well in this tutorial (it is not required if you don't use Jax).
+Finally, Jax is compatible with CUDA 11.1 or newer and cuDNN 8.2 or newer.
 Some combination of CUDA and cuDNN versions require building from source (complete tutorial [here](https://github.com/google/jax#installation)) but not the versions used in this tutorial.

 ## Before to start

 All installations in this tutorial could be installed independently, the relevance of each are discussed in its dedicated session.
-It's recomended to install all of them, except miniconda that is optional and use to handle with conda-exclusive libraries if needed.
+It's recommended to install all of them, except miniconda that is optional and use to handle with conda-exclusive libraries if needed.
 Plus, **it's highly recommended to completely uninstall Anaconda at the beginning if it is already installed** to avoid conflicts of virtual environment and environment variables.
 Anaconda provided no essential features for ML and often make some unwanted changes in your computer so you can safely uninstall it forever.
 If you want to use Jupyter notebooks, don't worry, it will be available on VSCode too.

 Then open your terminal (**Ctrl+Alt+T**).
 Before to begin, it's important to **leave all virtual environments** to make your installations globally.